Miss W or tasteach

 We are going to cover those three things this week by creating an avatar to represent our outside view, create our about me page to show your visitors the type of person you are and your interests then you are going searching for other students your age who also have similar interests.

 Students – Most weeks there will be lots of activities to choose from.
 You don’t have to complete them all.
-When you complete an activity, remember to fill in the Google form at the bottom of this post.
-A commenter will visit to give you some clues about blogging, reminding you of the challenge as well as carrying on conversations in your posts.
+But by early November, your mentor or I must see your ‘About Me’ page or post as well as two other posts relating to the challenge.
+If they can not be found, your name will be taken off the list of students participating, especially if you have been given a mentor.
+Mentors are there to give you some clues about blogging, reminding you of the challenge as well as carrying on conversations in your posts.
 Remember to read and reply to their comments politely and in a timely fashion.

 This challenge we have many new students and classes taking part so let’s get some admin out of the way before we start our activities for this week.
 Anything written in bold and blue is a link you can click on to take you to another blog or website.